 The Regatta Vendeavour Pro is a budget friendly shoe that hits well above its weight in terms of features and performance.
-We’ve been very impressed by it.
+We’ve been very impressed by it and it’s rated highly in our overall best waterproof hiking shoes round up.

 Cons / Reasons to Avoid